RayCarpenterIII/Neuropixel-Analysis/README.md

 # Neuropixel Analysis
-  The goal of this project is to predict the visual stimulus presented to mice based on the firing rates of their neurons.
+This project aims to predict the visual stimulus presented to mice based on the firing rates of their neurons.

 By utilizing a Spatial-Temporal Graph Neural Network we will train an adjacency matrix that may pick up on the directed functional Connectomics between the single neurons when the mouse is shown different images.

 To test this we will compare the prediction accuracies of different models.
-Some do not utilize spatial information, some use a correlation matrix as the spatial information, and our proposed model utilizes a set of adjacency matrices that are produced to show the direction between each neuron for each image.
+Some do not utilize spatial information, some use a correlation matrix as the spatial information, and our proposed model utilizes adjacency matrices produced to show the direction of connectivity between each neuron for each image.

 ## Project Structure
 ```